neondatabase/serverless/CONFIG.md

 const result = sql`SELECT now()`;
 ```

-If all parameters are provided, the connectionm string may also be omitted:
+If all parameters are provided, the connection string may also be omitted:

 ```typescript
 import { neon } from '@neondatabase/serverless';